-- Toss the reserved teaspoon of flour mixture with the frozen raspberries.
-Using a spatula, gently fold the raspberries into the batter.
+- Using a spatula, gently fold the flour-dusted frozen raspberries into the batter.
 Using a spoon, transfer the batter evenly into the four greased muffin wells, and smooth the top with the bottom of the spoon.

-- Bake at 325 degrees (162 C) for 26 to 28 minutes, or until the cake is golden brown and beginning to pull away from the sides.
+- Bake for 26 to 28 minutes, or until the cake is golden brown and beginning to pull away from the sides.
 A toothpick inserted in the center should come out clean.
-Allow the cakes to cool in the pan on a wire rack for 5 to 8 minutes.
-Using a knife, gently run along the sides of the muffin wells to release the sides of the cakes.
+Allow the cakes to cool in the pan on a wire rack for 3 to 5 minutes.
 Carefully invert the muffins onto the wire rack (*keep the cakes top-side down) and cool completely.